Mérida, Yucatán: Culture

 Mayan Revival Architecture in The Americas Park (Parque de las Américas) located near central Merida.
 The park is a social and cultural place for the residents.

 Mural alluding to the conquest of Yucatán, painted by Fernando Castro Pacheco.
 History Hall of the Palace of Government of Yucatán.

-Mérida has served as the American Capital of Culture in the years 2000 and 2017.
+Mérida was the American Capital of Culture in the years 2000 and 2017.

 As the state and regional capital, Mérida is a cultural center, featuring multiple museums, art galleries, restaurants, movie theatres, and shops.
 Mérida retains an abundance of colonial buildings and is a cultural center with music and dancing playing an important part in day-to-day life.
 At the same time it is a modern city with a range of shopping malls, auto dealerships, hotels, restaurants, and leisure facilities.
 The famous avenue Paseo de Montejo is lined with original sculpture.
 Each year, the MACAY Museum in Mérida mounts a new sculpture installation, featuring works from Mexico and one other chosen country.
 Each exhibit remains for 10 months of the year.
 In 2007, sculptures on Paseo de Montejo featured works by artists from Mexico and Japan.

 Mérida and the state of Yucatán have traditionally been isolated from the rest of the country by geography, creating a unique culture.
 The conquistadors found the Maya culture to be incredibly resilient, and their attempts to eradicate Maya tradition, religion, and culture had only moderate success.
 The surviving remnants of the Maya culture can be seen every day, in speech, dress, and in both written and oral histories.
 It is especially apparent in holidays like Hanal Pixan, a Maya/Catholic Day of the Dead celebration.
 It falls on November 1 and 2 (one day for adults, and one for children) and is commemorated by elaborate altars dedicated to dead relatives.
 It is a compromise between the two religions with crucifixes mingled with skull decorations and food sacrifices/offerings.
 Múkbil pollo (pronounced/'mykβil pʰoʎoˀ/) is the Maya tamal pie offered to the dead on All Saints' Day, traditionally accompanied by a cup of hot chocolate.
 Many Yucatecans enjoy eating this on and around the Day of the Dead.
 And, while complicated to make, they can be purchased and even shipped via air.
 (Muk-bil literally means "to put in the ground" or to cook in a pib, an underground oven).

 For English speakers or would-be speakers, Mérida has the Mérida English Library, a lending library with an extensive collection of English books, videos, tapes, and children's books.
 The library is also the site for expatriate meetings, children's storytelling hours, and other cultural events.

 Mérida is also home to the Yucatán Symphony Orchestra, which plays regular seasons at the José Peón Contreras Theatre on Calle 60 and features classical music, jazz, and opera.